Singapore Institute of Technology: Punggol Campus

 The campus incorporates sustainability-focused design features, like energy-efficient systems, to reduce the university's environmental footprint.

 Admission

 SIT accepts applicants with diplomas from the 5 local Polytechnics, NUS High School, 2 local Arts Institutions, A levels and International Baccalaureate (IB) Qualifications.
 SAT scores are also considered.
 Adult learners may also apply for admission.
-Beside grades, applicants are admitted based on experiences, co-curricula activities and passion for the degree programmes.
+Beside grades, applicants are admitted based on experiences, co-curricular activities and passion for the degree programmes.

 In 2023, 13,053 applicants competed for 3,328 places in 39 degree programmes.
 93 per cent of the intake were polytechnic diploma holders and 5 per cent were A-level holders.